You guys, I love me some crises.

 Drama Queen Maya strikes again.

 But I actually learned about this phenomenon in my Women’s Psych class at FSU.
 Basically there have been studies that showed career moms are more emotionally stable than stay-at-home moms because there are more avenues for joy and fulfillment.
 If a stay-at-home mom is in a fight with her husband and her kid is on the verge of getting “held back” from third grade, she might feel like her world is crumbling.
 Whereas if the same is true for a working mom, but she’s distracted by emails and meetings–or even better, just slayed a business deal!– her week isn’t going to be as rotten.
+Plus she might have her stay-at-home husband to deal with the situation or she might have an au pair to help calm things down (visit Cultural Care Au Pair if you want to learn more or become one).
 There are simply more factors influencing her happiness.

 (There is a part of me that wants to delve into the “happiness comes from within” lecture right now….
 I will spare you, though.
 Mostly because I’m currently so bad at that, that I wouldn’t even be able to take myself seriously.
 Happiness = booking a great modeling job.
 Happiness = a hot date night.
 Happiness = when my makeup turns out perfectly.
 I’m not quite Eckhart Tolle yet.)